jonhilgart22/Galvanize-NLP/week_1/1_3_reg_ex_II/pairs_1_3.md

-Chau and Jon
+Aubrey and Jeremy
-Carles and Viviane
+Carles and Chau

-Joseph and Aubrey
+Vijeth and Justin
-Jaime and Luke
+Srinivasa and Anthony

-Jeremy and Daniel
+Camille and Jonathan
-Dasha and Chip
+Pranava and Joseph

-Bahman and Tracy
+Luke and Chip
-Srinivasa and Vijeth
+Daniel and Tracy

-Justin and Mike
+Mike and Dasha
-Yun and Christiaan
+Jon and Bahman

-Victor and Anthony
+Jaime and Prashil
-Prashil and Camille
+Victor and Yun
-Pranava and Jonathan
+ with Christiaan